After Boston and Coronavirus: A Test of the American Spirit

-Become better, but not through any violence, then your enemy.
+Become better, but not through any violence, than your enemy.
 Scale the higher mountain, bring the greater idea, and follow the higher path.
-If you fail, relax and come back to challenge America repeatedly; challenge America until you get satisfaction, through your personal challenge, but not through explosives.
+If you fail, relax and come back to challenge America repeatedly; challenge America until you get satisfaction, through your challenge, but not through explosives.

 That is my challenge to any country, dictator, or person who has a strong dislike of this country and its values.

-By challenging this country, in other ways, it can only make it stronger.
+Challenging this country, in other ways, can only make it stronger.
 If we all challenge ourselves, on this planet, in a safe way, it can only help us move forward together to places we have yet to define as a whole.